Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 If you don't want to change any variables, select 'Run' from the menu at the top, select 'Run all cells', and scroll to the bottom of the notebook.

+**NEVER CLICK THE RUN-BUTTON WITH THE ICON**
+This button will simply run the currently selected cell instead of the whole program.
+Confusing, I know, but it is what it its...

 ![kuva](https://github.com/Partrester12/Vicky3BuildingEffeciencyOptimizer/assets/49076600/6fd92488-e038-4168-8f01-f43c5af35ab4)

 **Depending on the version of Juptyer Notebook, you might want to select 'Cell' from the top row instead of 'Run'**